Fried Eggplant Sandwich with Harissa Mayo

 Want to customize?
 Try adding avocado slices, red onion, or arugula instead of romaine.
 You can also serve it open-faced on toasted sourdough or as sliders for a party spread.

-And if you’re prepping ahead, the eggplant can be pan-fried in advance and crisped up in a hot skillet or toaster oven before assembling.
+And if you're prepping ahead, the eggplant can be pan-fried in advance and crisped up in the oven or air fryer before assembling.

-For more vegetarian sandwich ideas, try my creamy cranberry chickpea salad, crispy tofu wrap, or sweet potato hummus sandwich recipes.
+Looking for more vegetarian sandwich ideas?
+Try my creamy cranberry chickpea salad, crispy tofu wrap, or sweet potato hummus sandwich recipes.

 Step-by-step picture tutorial for how to make a vegetarian eggplant BLT.